-(based on former Recommendations S.3, S,3 bis and S.3 ter, Geneva, 1976, 1980 and Malaga-Torremolinos, 1984)
+(based on former Recommendations S.3, S.3 bis and S.3 ter, Geneva, 1976, 1980 and Malaga-Torremolinos, 1984 and on Recommendation S.31, Geneva 1972; amended at Geneva, 1976 and at Melbourne, 1988)

-(a) that this Recommendation defines the characteristics, from the transmission point of view, of the local end with its termination when start-stop equipment uses International Telegraph Alphabet No. 2 (see Recommendation S.4 and the Recommendation cited in [1]);

-(b) that this Recommendation applies - except where otherwise specified (for example, the case of regenerative repeaters, which is covered by Recommendation R.60 - to start-stop apparatus in the wide sense of the terms as defined in [2]: i.e. it includes reperforators, service signals sent by switching equipment, the signals from answerback units, automatic transmitters, etc.;

-(c) that some equipment (using telegraph modems in accordance with Recommendation R.20, or single current working, for instance) cannot be separated during operation from its supply and repeater devices; hence the measurements under operating conditions must apply to the local end with its termination (see [3]).

-(d) that the characteristics laid down below are those that should be evident in service conditions on local ends with their terminations that are likely to be connected to the international network.
-It should be noted, however, that in the case of d.c. transmission they apply to such local ends with their terminations only if the influence of the line in the local end produces negligible distortion.
-In the case of equipment using telegraph modems the modem-to-modem distortion as given in Recommendation R.20 must be included.
+- (a) that this Recommendation defines the characteristics from a transmission point of view of start-stop terminal equipment working at rates up to 300 bauds; - (b) that this Recommendation applies except where otherwise specified to start-stop apparatus in general: i.e. it applies to teleprinters, data terminal equipment, multiplexer tributaries, etc.; - (c) that user classes of service 1 and 2 in Recommendation X.1 [1] should be taken into account; - (d) that some equipment (using telegraph modems in accordance with Recommendation R.20 [2], or single current working, for instance) cannot be separated during operation from its supply and repeater devices; hence the measurements under operating conditions must apply to the local end with its termination [3]; - (e) that the characteristics laid down below are those that should be evident in service conditions on local ends with their terminations that are likely to be connected to the international network.
+It should be noted however that in the case of d.c. transmission (including DCEs at the point of interconnection between the DCE and the DTE) they apply to such local ends with their terminations only if the influence of the line in the local end produces negligible distortion.
+In the case of equipment incorporating telegraph modems the modem-to-modem distorition as given in Recommendation R.20 [2] must be included.